CristianBuca/MS2_MyCrypto/README.md

 ![Color Theme Switch]()
 </details>

 The Navbar is responsive to the size of the user's device and houses the Light/Dark Theme Switch.
 By using the browsers Session Storage the selected theme is kept between pages for the duration of the browsing session.
+The theme toggler provides an extra layer of user interaction with instant feedback in the form of the background, font and shadow color change.

 *User stories solved by this feature:*